Important Audition Updates (12/15/20)

-- Dance submissions should be a full shot, which means the top of the head to the floor should be visible in the frame.
+- Dance submissions should be filmed in a “full body” shot which means the top of the head to the feet on the floor should be visible in the frame.
 All body movement should appear within the frame.

 - There should not be a separate “slate” video, rather slates are to appear at the beginning of each piece.